FrankYFTang/FrankYungFongTangArt/ARTS4B/README.md

     * The final drawing must consist at least 60% hand drawing (marks made by the hand as opposed to collage, transfer, etc.).
 To make a convincing drawing, you are encouraged to use visual references.
 For example, feel free to use photographs of clouds if you need to add them in the background.
   * [Making of Announciation](The%20Making%20of%20Annunciation.pdf)
   * [Process](https://photos.app.goo.gl/5KxhLsgpcRzL5fUS7)
+  * **Peer Feedbacks:**
+    * From CW: "Hello Yungfong.
+I really like your piece!
+I like the sense of randomness with the balance of your deeper message.
+Your use of different materials created a great contrast and your composition fills up the entire space."
+    * From VRB: "Hi Yungfong, lots of details in this!
+The more I look the more new things I find.
+The gold in our work leads the viewer to the pair of eyes then move down the length of the hammer.
+It flows very nicely.
+Thank you for putting in more effort by adding a PDF on your process with making your artwork, it gives me a much more transparent view of how much effort and energy you put into this!
+Amazing job."
+    * From Professor: "Good job Frank.
+I love how fearless you are with mixed media.", "Powerful artwork.
+I'm glad that you followed the rule of thirds.
+The eyes certainly draw out attention."
+    * From ST: "Hi Yung Fong, the religious imagery is done well, noting the light rays coming out of the middle as most religious works include.
+The addition of mixed media such as cutouts of jewelry, eyes, bags, etc; creates a nice contrast to the hand-drawn elements and plays well into surrealism.
+Great work!"